Fletcher Allen, a Vermont university hospital and medical center, serves all of

 MedQuest Health Care Careers Exploration Program

-The Champlain Valley Area Health Education Center (CVAHEC) offers two week-long residential health careers exploration programs for high school students on the University of Vermont campus every summer.
-Staffed by University of Vermont medical students, the MedQuest program allows students to explore health careers by shadowing providers at Fletcher Allen and other area medical centers and offices, as well as through lab visits and discussions.
-For more information, visit Champlain Valley Area Health Education Center or call 802-527-1474.
+MedQuest is a college campus-based health careers exploration program for Vermont high school students; they live in a dormitory and have a variety of didactic and shadowing experiences during one of six week-long sessions.
+Staffed by University of Vermont medical students, and hosted by three Vermont Area Health Education Centers (AHEC) throughout the state, the MedQuest program allows students to explore health careers by shadowing providers at Fletcher Allen and other area medical centers and offices, as well as through lab visits and discussions.
+For more information, call the AHEC Program Office at 802-656-2179, or visit University of Vermont AHEC Program.

 Medical Education Project

 In partnership with the University of Vermont College of Medicine, Vermont Family Network (VFN) matches medical students in their third-year pediatric rotation with a host family that has a child with special health needs for a two-hour home visit.
 The students' orientation class and reflection discussions focus on the practice of family-centered care.
 The Medical Education Project is one of three VFN Family Faculty programs that teach family-centered care to future healthcare providers and educators through family stories.
 VFN promotes better health, education and well-being for all children and families, with a focus on children and young adults with special needs.

 In addition to the Medical Education Project, VFN Family Faculty programs also include:

 - Professionalism, Communication, Reflection (PCR)- A parent of a child with special health needs speaks to each PCR group of eight students and their faculty mentor.
 The parent introduces the concept of family-centered care through sharing his or her family’s experience having a special needs child and their perspectives on health care.